chinamike65/hugo-tuolesi/content/book3/book3en.md

 The above is the strong proliferation of individual good dharmas.

-(3) Non-retribution of karmic retribution
+(3) Infallibility of karmic retribution

 If you do not do evil karma, you will not have bad retribution, and if you do not do good karma, you will not have good retribution.